in-the-keyhole/khs-convo/README.md

 ### State Transition

-By Default, states transition sequentially, however you can `jump` to different states by
+By Default, states transition sequentially, however you can `jump` to different states using the `transition` property with a transistion function that returns the next state to execute.

+Here's a simple example of a transition function applied to a conversation that ...

+   example taken from the `apointment.js` convo event